Tired of the mess of toys, especially when your kids ignore or get bored with them? Learn how to rotate toys to make better use of them.

 Then I learned about rotating toys.
 Rather than displaying every available toy at once, I stored many of them in closets and cabinets.
 Now, only a select few would be visible.
 Once the kids had played with those long enough, I’d store those and bring out the ones that had been hidden.

-Perhaps you can relate to the madness of keeping your kids’ toys organized.
+Perhaps you can relate to the madness of keeping your kids’ toys and crafts organized.
 If so, take a look at the top reasons below why you should rotate toys.
 I’ll also answer common questions about rotating toys and give tips on the best ways to get started.

 1. Less clutter and clean-up time